Teaching (and Learning) How to Love Local Food

 Every bit of it was raised by local farmers and served free of charge to all students.
 Meals for the teachers and other staff were compliments of Superintendent Sheri Satterly and board members, some of whom also helped dish up the district’s first-ever Love Local Lunch.

 Frankfort Independent Schools is a CEP (Community Eligibility Provision) district, which enables it to serve free breakfast and lunch to all its students.
-FIS also participates in the Local Foods for Schools program, which channels USDA funding through the Kentucky Department of Agriculture to be used for local food purchases.
+FIS also participates in the Local Foods for Schools program, which channels USDA funding through the Kentucky Department of Agriculture to pay for local food purchases.
 Additionally, the district has a farm to school coordinator (Connie Lemley) and hosts garden clubs at both Second Street School and Frankfort High School.

 Amy White, FIS Food Service Director, is a fierce advocate for introducing students to new foods and supporting local farmers.
 “I had some extra local food funds that needed to be spent and wanted to do a special treat for our students.
 I wanted to serve almost exclusively local food for this lunch, and I always want to find ways to purchase more of it from local farmers.
 I told Connie my idea and we started planning.”